-T13.2 School Name
+T14.2 School Name

-- T13.2.1 Each car must clearly display the school name (or initials if unique and generally recognized) in roman characters at least 50 mm (2 inch) high on both sides of the vehicle.
-The characters must be placed on a high contrast background in an easily visible location. - T13.2.2 The school name may also appear in non-roman characters, but the roman character version must be uppermost on the sides.
+- T14.2.1 Each car must clearly display the school's name (or initials if unique and generally recognized) in roman characters at least 50 mm (2 inch) high on both sides of the vehicle.
+The characters must be placed on a high contrast background in an easily visible location. - T14.2.2 The school's name may also appear in non-roman characters, but the roman character version must be uppermost on the sides.

-T13.3 SAEINDIA Logo
+T14.3 SAEINDIA Logo